The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

 Old-school neon-style signage

 Neon signage has been in style for decades for good reason—there's nothing quite like it.
 It's a bright, attractive way to grab attention for your restaurant.
 Neon signs beg to be photographed and can create a ton of free advertising from excited social media posters.

 Similar to neon signs, large murals or banners can help your restaurant stand out among the crowd.
 Like neon, they beg to be photographed—likely by excited diners who will post them on Instagram.

 Murals can also be a great way to involve the local community.
 At every Condado Tacos location, a hand-painted mural featuring a local artist hangs proudly.

 2. Hang your restaurant's menu in the window

 Some of the simplest advertising opportunities are the easiest to miss.

-Display your restaurant's menu in the window by the front door.
-If people like what they see, they’ll come on in.
+Display your restaurant's menu in the window by the front door or by the entrance of the restaurant.
+If people like what they see, they might just come in.

-If passersby are curious about your restaurant but don't know what you serve, and your menu isn't in the window, they'll be more likely to check out a neighboring restaurant with a menu on display rather than walking inside your restaurant to ask to see a menu.
-Display your menu outside to attract customers.
+If potential diners are curious about your restaurant and don't know what you serve—but your menu isn't in the window—they'll be more likely to check out a neighboring restaurant with a menu on display rather than walking inside your restaurant to ask to see a menu.

-If your municipality permits you to use the sidewalk for promoting your restaurant, take advantage of this extra real estate.
-Sidewalk chalk signs are an affordable, fun, and effective way to advertise specials... and to make jokes to get the attention of passersby.
+If you have the space (and the right restaurant permit), sidewalk chalk signs are an affordable, fun, and effective way to advertise specials—and to make jokes to get the attention of passersby.